-- In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
-This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; - The tailings management facility is not lined; - The proposed waste deposits will be not constructed according to the legislation in force; - Financial guarantees were not fixed - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities: - The EIA report does not evaluate the "Zero alternative"; - The project represents a threatening for the protected flora and fauna; - The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State: - Modification of the urbanism plan without the public consultation; - From archeological point of view, the area proposed to by occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.

-It is the nature of risk that it can be mitigated and diminished; it cannot be made to disappear.
-In order to put this into context, the common action of walking on the street or developing everyday activities have an accident potential.
-This accident potential is twice higher than within the framework of industrial activities that use hazardous substances.
+ltem no. 1881 Same as: 1882, 1883 No. to identify the observations received from the public No. 110922/ 25.08.2006 Same as: No. 110921/25.08.2006, No. 110920/25.08.2006 Proposal The questioner does not agree to the promotion of the Roşia Montană Project, making the following comments: In EIA there are no presented all the possible risks derived from this project; Total costs for closing the mine are unrealisti; There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; Information about the foundation which RMGC will establish and subsidize is not given.
+This foundation follows to assume the obligations which the mining operation can not assume; The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; The proposed waste deposits will be not constructed according to the legislation in force; Financial guarantees were not fixed There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; The EIA report does not evaluate the "Zero alternative"; The project represents a threatening for the protected flora and fauna; The Public/ONGs whish to consult the contracts and agreements between Company and Romanian State; Modification of the urbanism plan without the public consultation; From archeological point of view, the area proposed to by occupied by project was not legally investigated; The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
+Solution It is the nature of risk that it can be mitigated and diminished; it cannot be made to disappear.
+If put this into context, the common action of walking on the street or developing everyday activ an accident potential.
+This accident potential is twice higher than within the framework of activities that use hazardous substances.
 A major chapter of the EIA report was dedicated to the identification of risks for the project.
-In addition, this chapter provides a discussion of the mitigation measures for each risk and how they were incorporated into the project designs.
-It is recognized that risk identification is difficult due to the number and diversity of events that can be envisioned.
-The EIA report cannot assume to cover all of he potential risks associated with the project.
-However, it has attempted to identify and address the most relevant risks.
-The extent of risk assessment and the intensity of the prevention and mitigation measures should be proportional to the risk involved and therefore only the risks that have been considered important have been assessed in detail.
+In this chapter provides a discussion of the mitigation measures for each risk and how t incorporated into the project designs.
+It is recognized that risk identification is difficult due to th and diversity of events that can be envisioned.
+The EIA report cannot assume to cover all of he risks associated with the project.
+However, it has attempted to identify and address the mos risks.
+The extent of risk involved and therefore only the risks that have been considered import been assessed in detail.
 Each is described below.

-In the larger sense, the entire EIA report is focused on the assessment of impacts and their associated mitigation.
-Specifically, Chapter 4 of the EIA presents that impact assessment of the project.
-The following discussion presents a summary of the impact discussed in the EIA.

-As far as natural and technological risks assessments are concerned, Chapter 7, "Risk Cases", from the Report on Environmental Impact Assessment, emphasizes the fact that safety and prevention measures, the implementation of the environmental management and risk systems are mitigating the consequences to acceptable levels as compared to the most restrictive norms, standards, the best practices or national and international recommendations in the field.
+In the larger sense, the entire EIA report is focused on the assessment of the project.
+The discussion presents a summary of the impact discussed in the EIA.
+As far as natural and technological risks assessments are concerned, Chapter 7, "Risk Cases", the implementation of the environmental management and risk systems are mitigating the consequences to acceptable levels as compared to the most restrictive norms, standards, the best practices or national and international recommendations in the field.
 The risk level has been established as moderate and so, socially acceptable.
 The extension of the risk assessment and the intensity of the prevention and mitigation measures of the consequences should be proportionate to the risk involved.
 Selection of a specific mitigation technique is depends on the analyzed accident scenario.